How to Rename a File using Python (with examples)

 Step 2: Rename the file

-To rename the file using Python, you’ll need to import the os package.
+To rename the file using Python, you’ll need to use os module as follows:

 import os